-This article gives detailed instructions for how to add any UGA Extension event to the Extension calendar.
-Since the calendar entry page is mostly self-explanatory, feel free to jump right in if you want.
+This article gives detailed instructions for adding UGA Extension events.
+Since the process is mostly self-explanatory, feel free to skip the instructions and start entering events.

 If you want more detailed information, read on!

 Where is the Extension calendar located?

 The options described later will determine exactly where and how your event will be displayed.
 Obviously, an event meant for a closed county audience is not appropriate for our master calendar, and we’ll tell you how to do that.